gobeyondidentity/customer-docs/docs/contribute/style-guide.md

 3. **Structure and Organization**
    - Use a logical and hierarchical structure for your documentation.
    - Provide clear and informative headings and subheadings.
-   - Use bullet points or numbered lists for step-by-step instructions or procedures.
+   - Use numbered lists for step-by-step instructions or procedures.
+   - Use bullet points for lists where the order doesn't matter.
    - Group related information together for easy navigation.

 4. **Audience Awareness**
    - Identify and understand your target audience (developers, system administrators, beginners, etc.).
    - Adapt your writing style and language to match the knowledge level of your audience.
-   - Include introductory sections or tutorials for beginners.
+   - Include [introductory sections (paragraph)](#topic-and-section-introductions) at the top of each topic for beginners.
    - Provide advanced sections or references for experienced users.

 5. **Code Conventions**
-   - Follow established coding conventions and style guidelines for code snippets.
    - Use syntax highlighting for code blocks.
    - Clearly indicate placeholders or variables in code examples.
    - Include comments where necessary to explain complex code segments.

 6. **Error Handling and Troubleshooting**
-   - Include troubleshooting guides or FAQs to address common issues.
+   - Include troubleshooting guides, FAQs, or in-line notes to address common issues.
    - Provide error messages, error codes, and possible solutions.
    - Explain how to diagnose and debug common problems.
    - Offer tips and best practices for effective error handling.